-With a Fortify Static Code Analyzer mobile build session, you can translate a project on one machine and analyze it on another.
+With a Fortify Static Code Analyzer mobile build session (MBS), you can translate a project on one machine and scan it on another.
 A mobile build session (MBS file) includes all the files needed for the analysis phase.
-You can then move the MBS file to a different machine for analysis.
+To improve scan time, you can perform the translation on the original computer and then move the build session (MBS file) to a better equipped computer for the scan.
+The developers can run translations on their own computers and use only one powerful computer to run large scans.

-You must have the security content (Rulepacks) installed on the system where you are performing the translation and the system where you are performing the analysis.
+You must have the Fortify Security Content (Rulepacks) installed on both the system where you are performing the translation and the system where you are performing the analysis.